BenyaminZojaji/PyDeploy-Course/Assignment05/README.md

 ## Deploy ToDo API[^2] on <a href="https://console.liara.ir">Liara</a> by Docker
-- In this assignment, I deploy my FastAPI project from assignment 4 by writing a Dockerfile.
+- In this assignment, I deploy my FastAPI project from <a href='https://github.com/BenyaminZojaji/PyDeploy-Course/tree/main/Assignment04/todoApp_API'>assignment 4</a> by writing a Dockerfile.

 ### Docker commands:[^1]
 | Command | Description |